Best Ever Backdrop Ideas For Food Photography

 Old and Distressed Panels

 Food photography backdrops can also be created with old sheet tablets.
-It is important to buy cookie sheets or sheet pans that are as worn out they could’ve gotten.
+It is important to buy cookie sheets or sheet pans that are as worn out as they could’ve gotten.

 Because of their texture and character, discolored sheet pans make great backgrounds for top-down ingredient shots.
 Additionally, they can be used as a stand-alone background.